 Some countries in the study offer different groups of people access to a different range of publicly financed health services.
 This approach to rationing is relatively uncommon, for good reason: it can create or exacerbate inequalities in access and financial hardship and undermine efficiency in the use of health services.
 The negative effects of such a policy depend on several factors, including the criteria for differentiation (income versus other criteria); the level of the income threshold for entitlement; whether there is one income threshold or multiple thresholds; and the nature and extent of the benefits that are differentiated.

-Cyprus, Georgia (from 2017) and Ireland use income as the main criterion for determining the level of entitlement, offering a higher level of entitlement to poorer people; age (Georgia, Ireland) and health status (Cyprus, Georgia, Ireland) are also considered.
+Cyprus, Georgia (from 2017) and Ireland use income as the main criterion for determining the level of entitlement, offering a higher level of entitlement to poorer people; age (Georgia, Ireland) and health status (Cyprus, Ireland) are also considered.
 This is a relatively long-standing approach in Cyprus and Ireland.
-Georgia moved away from this approach in 2013, but reintroduced it in 2017 (Richardson & Berdzuli, 2017).

 While far from ideal, the policy in these three countries does at least attempt to confer additional benefits on those with greater need for health care and limited ability to pay.
 In contrast, splitting the benefits package into ‘basic’ and ‘comprehensive’ baskets, with entitlement dependent on who has paid (more) contributions – an approach used in several countries – is highly likely to exacerbate inequalities in unmet need and financial hardship.